 The most notable side effect is a circular bruise left on the skin after treatment.
 This bruise will typically last 7-14 days depending on the person and the treatment.

 With wet cupping (aka open flame cupping), there is risk for burning and infections.
-We do not perform wet cupping at Beyond Movement PT as there seems to be no additional benefit and there is definitely an increased risk of negative effects.
+We do not perform wet cupping at Outlast Health and Performance as there seems to be no additional benefit and there is definitely an increased risk of negative effects.

-At Beyond Movement PT, we use cupping on a semi-regular basis for treating muscle and tendon pain.
+At Outlast Health and Performance, we use cupping on a semi-regular basis for treating muscle and tendon pain.
 It has been a helpful tool for our clients, however it is not the only thing that can work to make you feel better.
 It is a passive treatment (among many).
 We do our best to encourage ACTIVE treatments as this is what is most effective.
 That being said, sometimes we need to use passive modalities, such as cupping, dry needling, massage, taping, or flossing in order to create neural adaptations that allow us to more effectively perform active treatments.